qTip2/qTip2/docs/guide-content.md

 ### A note on "this" variable
 For those of you new to JavaScript/jQuery land, we'll take a small side-track here to describe a unique property of JavaScript: *the "this" variable*.
 Feel free to skip this is you're already familiar with it.

 This `this` variable in JavaScript is *scope-dependant*, meaning it's value with change depending upon where abouts you access it within your code.
-For example, accessing the `this` keyword within the "global" scope i.e. outside any functions, t will refer the `window` element.
+For example, accessing the `this` keyword within the "global" scope i.e. outside any functions/scope, it will refer to the `window` element.

 Here's a quick example of how "this" can change, depending upon where it's accessed: